niuee/niuee/README.md

 Some other projects that are worth checking out
 - [board](https://github.com/niuee/board) This is a pannable, zoomable, and rotatable (not sure if this word exists) custom canvas element using the web component API.
-- [vCanvas Testground](https://github.com/niuee/vCanvas-testground) This is the sandbox where I test out the capabilities of the vCanvas element in [vCanvas](https://github.com/niuee/vCanvas)
+- [vCanvas Testground](https://github.com/niuee/vCanvas-testground) This is the sandbox where I test out the capabilities of the board element in [board](https://github.com/niuee/vCanvas)
-- [vAnimation](https://github.com/niuee/vAnimation) This is the animation backbone that I plan to use in my new portfolio website showcasing the vCanvas element.
+- [bounce](https://github.com/niuee/bounce) This is the animation backbone I plan to use in my new portfolio website showcasing the board element.
-- [vPhysics](https://github.com/niuee/vPhysics) This is a simplified physics simulation engine originated from the [python](https://github.com/niuee/hrphysics-simulation) version.
+- [bolt](https://github.com/niuee/bolt) This is a simplified physics simulation engine originated from the [python](https://github.com/niuee/hrphysics-simulation) version.
 The implementations are almost identical.
-However, to optimize a bit for the collision detection, I added a quadtree for the broad phase.
+However, to optimize the collision detection a bit, I added a quadtree for the broad phase.
-- [bCurve](https://github.com/niuee/bCurve) This is a simple, bezier curve-related computation library.
+- [bend](https://github.com/niuee/bend) This is a simple, bezier curve-related computation library.
-- [point2point](https://github.com/niuee/point2point) This is a 2D vector-related library that I use in some of my other projects.
-For instance, the [bCurve](https://github.com/niuee/bCurve) and the [vCanvas](https://github.com/niuee/vCanvas).
+- [point2point](https://github.com/niuee/point2point) This is a 2D vector-related library I use in my other projects.
+For instance, the [bend](https://github.com/niuee/bend) and the [board](https://github.com/niuee/board).